lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/probing-the-application-source-code.md

 }
 ~~~

-`TRACEPOINT_DEFINE` must be defined into exactly one translation unit (C
+For each tracepoint provider, `TRACEPOINT_DEFINE` must be defined into
-source file) of the user application, before including the tracepoint provider
+exactly one translation unit (C source file) of the user application,
+before including the tracepoint provider header file.
+In other words,
+for a given tracepoint provider, you cannot define `TRACEPOINT_DEFINE`,
+and then include its header file in two separate C source files of
-header file. `TRACEPOINT_DEFINE` is discussed further in
+the same application. `TRACEPOINT_DEFINE` is discussed further in
 [Building/linking tracepoint providers and the user application](#doc-building-tracepoint-providers-and-user-application).

 As another example, remember this definition we wrote in a previous